 Please note: The badging process must be completed within 30 days of receipt of fingerprint results.
 If not badged within 30 days, the applicant must repeat the application and fingerprint process.

-Lost or stolen ID badges must be reported immediately to the Airport Badging Office and will be replaced only after the individual to whom it was issued files a written Lost/Stolen Badge Report Form detailing the circumstances leading to the loss or theft.
+Lost or stolen ID badges must be reported immediately to the Airport Badging Office and will be replaced only after the individual to whom it was issued files a Lost/Stolen Badge Change detailing the circumstances leading to the loss or theft.
 The replacement fee for the badge is $16, plus the following applicable administrative fee: